Solved: kernel Security Check Failure BSOD Error in Windows 10 Version 1809

 If you’d like to know more, you can search online later for this error: Kernel_security_check_failure

 The ‘Kernel Security Check Failure‘ BSOD error can occur for various reasons like memory issues, virus/malware infections, corrupted system files and more.
 However, the most common reason is that the drivers you were using for the previous Windows version are not compatible with the new Windows version.
-As a result, due to driver incompatible issue Windows 10 became unstable and restart with ‘Kernel Security Check Failure’ error message followed by the 0x000000139 error code.
+As a result, due to driver incompatible issue windows 10 became unstable and restart with the ‘Kernel Security Check Failure’ error message followed by the 0x000000139 error code.